niplav/site/masturbation_and_attractiveness.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2019-08-03, modified: 2019-08-23, language: english, status: notes, importance: 4, confidence: likely*
+*author: niplav, created: 2019-08-03, modified: 2019-08-23, language: english, status: notes, importance: 4, confidence: possible*

 > __Members of the NoFap movement often claim that abstinence from
 > masturbation increases male attractiveness.
 Experimental evidence is
-> collected and shows that.__
+> collected and shows that \_.__

 Abstinence from Masturbation and Success from Cold Approach
 ===========================================================